 I’ve made this a few times now and before adding additional ingredients to try to get the taste closer to your desired taste, let it sit.
 Give the flavors time to mingle once it’s done before you do things like add additional acids like more lemon juice or sherry.
 The second time I made this I started adding more sherry right away to change the taste profile since I used smaller heirloom tomatoes and it was way too much.
 Follow the recipe and then just before serving decide if it needs anything else.
 I think you’ll find out it’s fine. 🙂

-English cucumbers are also used in this recipe.
+English cucumbers are also used in this Heirloom Tomato Gazpacho.
 They are sweeter and seem to balance out the acid of the tomatoes better.
 Make sure to use this kind.

 - Wash and chop/dice all your produce.
 Since nothing going to actually be cooked you need to make sure everything is washed well.

 - Add your tomatoes, cucumber, pepper, red onion and carrots to a bowl.
-Add in your salt and toss everything to coat it.
+Add in 1 Tbsp. of salt and toss everything to coat it.

 - Put your bowl in the refrigerator for at least 30 minutes.

-- Once each batch is done add them to a large bowl.
-You can leave it as is or if you have an emulsion blender you can use that for a smoother finish as you add in the water.
+- Once each batch is done add it to a large bowl.
+You can leave it as is, which will be a little chunky, or if you have an emulsion blender you can use that for a smoother finish.
+Add in your remaining salt and then mix again.